 Webflow is a comprehensive service that streamlines the whole process of building and maintaining websites.
 Some of the essential tools are:

-- Designer – Webflow's Designer tool is the core feature that allows users to develop and customize their website's layout, typography, colors, and images.
+- Designer – Webflow Designer is the core tool that allows users to develop and customize their website's layout, typography, colors, images, and much more.
 It provides a drag-and-drop interface that makes it easy to create and edit web pages.
+Think of it as Photoshop, but as you're designing your website, you're also building it at the same time, as the code is written automatically while you're dragging and dropping elements to the canvas.

 - CMS – Webflow's Content Management System (CMS) tool allows users to create and manage content for their website.
 It provides features like dynamic lists, collections, and templates that make it easy to add, edit, and organize content.
 Think of it as an intuitive database that is convenient to use and apply while building a site.
+The CMS is actually integrated in Designer and works as part of it.

 Steps to Building a Website with Webflow